MicrosoftDocs/architecture-center/docs/operator-guides/aks/troubleshoot-virtual-nodes-aks.md

 # Troubleshoot virtual nodes in Azure Kubernetes Service (AKS) clusters

 AKS [Virtual node](/azure/aks/virtual-nodes) related problems can occur in new installations, landing workloads on virtual nodes, or when workloads are scaling out to virtual notes.
 Always check the [AKS troubleshooting](/azure/aks/troubleshooting) guide to see whether your problem is described there.
-This article describes additional details and considerations and specific problems that might arise.
+This article describes other details, considerations,and specific problems that might arise.

 ## Unable to enable the virtual nodes add-on